How to Buy Consolidated Edison Stock

 Step 2: Open a brokerage account

-Now that you've selected your brokerage, you'll need to fill out some personal info so you can invest in ED stock today.
+Now that you've picked the right brokerage, it's time to fill out some personal info so you are able to buy ED stock today.

 eToro is a multi-asset investment platform.
 The value of your investments may go up or down.
 Your capital is at risk.